ReactorKit/ReactorKit/README.md

 * [RxTodo](https://github.com/devxoul/RxTodo): iOS Todo Application using Reactive Architecture
 * [Cleverbot](https://github.com/devxoul/Cleverbot): Cleverbot for iOS using Reactive Architecture
 * [Drrrible](https://github.com/devxoul/Drrrible): Dribbble for iOS using Reactive Architecture

+## Changelog

+* 2017-03-17
+    * Change the architecture name from RxMVVM to The Reactive Architecture.
+    * Every ViewModels are renamed to ViewReactors.

 ## License